columbia-it/django-jsonapi-training/docs/building.md

 See `settings.py` for where the `REST_FRAMEWORK` default classes are configured.
 You can also add these classes on a per-view basis using, for example, the `.pagination_class` attribute.
+!!!
+Note
+    Add the `ordering_fields` attribute to your classes to identify which fields should be available for sorting.
+(See also [Documenting the API](documenting-api.md) in which the ordering fields need to be specifically identified.)

 ## Configure additional Filter Backends

 As you may have noticed in `settings.py`, we've added several Filter Backends: